areumjo/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+  - Token issued by the server are strings of cryptic text which can be stored in the client using local storage or session storage
+  - Token is commonly used for a login and anthetication.
+The user who got a token from server is allowed acess to protected resources.

 - [ ] What steps can you take in your web apps to keep your data secure?
+  - Don't put sensitive data on the client side it should be on server side
+  - Limit access to data
+    - Only give the access to authenticated users
+    - Only give the access when the user ask for it

 - [ ] Describe how web servers work.
+  - A Web server is a program that uses `HTTP` to serve the files that form Web pages to users, in response to their requests.
+  - All computers that host Web sites must have Web server programs.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+  - `POST` : to send data to the API server to create a resource
+  - `GET` : to retreive data from a server at the specified resource
+  - `PUT` : to update a resource and it is idempotent which means multiple times of same PUT request will always produce the same result
+  - `DELETE` : to delete the resource at the specified URL

 ## Project Set Up